34 amazing nutritional yeast recipes that gluten-free, vegan and easy to make! Enjoy.

 What is Nutritional Yeast?

-Nutritional yeast is an inactive form of a yeast called ‘Saccharomyces cerevisiae’ that is commonly derived from blackstrap molasses.
+Nutritional yeast is an inactive form of yeast called ‘Saccharomyces cerevisiae’ that is commonly derived from blackstrap molasses.
 (It is not to be confused with Brewer’s Yeast which is the same species but an active form.)
-It is grown on molasses as it likes feeding on the sugar.
-It is then deactivated by being heated and pasteurized, and then dried and enriched with B vitamins before being packaged.
-Those on a vegan or dairy-free diet often find it a suitable cheese substitute due to its cheesy flavor and savory, umami flavor notes.
-In the vegan world, it is known as "nooch".
+It is grown on molasses as it likes feeding on sugar.
+It is then deactivated by being heated and pasteurized and then dried and enriched with a variety of B vitamins, like vitamin B-12 before being packaged.
+Those on a vegan or dairy-free diet often find it a suitable vegan cheese substitute due to its cheesy flavor and savory, umami flavor notes.
+In the vegan world, it is known as "nooch" and this flaky yellow powder is a highly versatile ingredient.

 - Nutritional yeast can commonly be found in the baking section of natural health food stores such as Whole Foods, Sprouts, or Natural Grocers.
 You can also sometimes find it in the bulk foods section of these stores, too.